 Virginia Brown Brown writes the Dixie Divas Mystery Series.
 The sleuths in this series are twelve middle-aged women who call themselves “Dixie Divas”.
 Brown also writes the Blue Suede Mystery Series, which features Harley Jean Davidson, a Memphis tour guide.

 Jill Conner Browne Not Mysteries…… the Sweet Potato Queen books….

 Catherine Bruns Bruns has worked as a newspaper reporter and press release author.
 She has a bachelor’s degree in English and Performing Arts, and has lived in upstate New York all of her life.
 She writes the Cindy York Mystery Series, starring a real estate agent, and the USA Today bestselling Cookies & Chance Mystery Series, set in Colwestern, New York, starring a baker.
 Catherine lives with an assortment of males: a husband, three sons, dogs, and cats!

 Kate Bryan Bryan writes the Maggie Maguire Mystery Series which features Maggie and her cousin Grady as the sleuths.
 Grady is an unusual sleuth, being Maggie’s pickpocket cousin…

 Mollie Cox Bryan Bryan is the author of the Cumberland Creek Mystery Series.
 This series revolves around a scrapbooking sleuth who also cooks.
+She also writes the Cora Crafts Mystery Series which takes place in North Carolina and features a sleuth who blogs when she’s not running her craft shop.
 Bryan is also the author of both “Mrs. Rowe’s Little Book of Southern Pies” & “Mrs. Rowe’s Restaurant Cookbook”.

 Edna Buchanan Not cozies, but I like these mysteries a lot.
 Buchanan won a Pulitzer Prize in ’86…